Nonlinear self-duality for arbitrary spin, superspin, and supersymmetry type: Introduction

 This paper is organised as follows.
 Section \ref{Section2} contains a pedagogical review of conformal gravity as the gauge theory of the conformal group in $D$ dimensions.
 The language of conformal geometry reviewed in Section \ref{Section2} then will be used throughout Sections \ref{section3} to \ref{section6} to describe conformal gauge fields and the $\sU(1)$ duality-invariant models of such fields.
 Section \ref{section3} discusses conformal fields of arbitrary spin.
 Section \ref{section4} provides a modern review of models for self-dual nonlinear electrodynamics and their fundamental properties.
 Section \ref{section5} is devoted to $\sU(1)$ duality-invariant systems for real conformal gauge fields, while Section \ref{section6} extends the discussion to the case of complex conformal gauge fields such as the conformal gravitino. $\cN$-extended superconformal gauge multiplets are discussed in Section \ref{section7}.
 Self-dual models for superconformal gauge multiplets are reviewed in \ref{section8}.
 Section \ref{section9} is devoted to self-dual models for the $\cN=2$ superconformal gravitino multiplet.
 Discussion and conclusions are given in Section \ref{section10}.

-The main body of the paper is accompanied by three technical appendices.
+The main body of the paper is accompanied by four technical appendices.
 Appendix \ref{appendixA} derives the commutation relations for the conformal algebra, $\mathfrak{so}(D,2)$, by making use of the conformal Killing vector fields on Minkowski space ${\mathbb M}^D$.
-Appendix \ref{appendixB} discusses an algebraic derivation of several conformal differential operators.
+Appendix \ref{appendixB} discusses an algebraic derivation of several conformal differential operators as well as of primary composite fields.
 Appendix \ref{appendixC} contains the graded commutation relations for the $\cN$-extended superconformal algebra.
 Finally, degauging of the $\cN$-extended conformal superspace with flat connection is reviewed in Appendix \ref{appendixD}.

 Throughout this paper we often make use of the convention whereby indices denoted by the same symbol are to be symmetrised over, e.g.

 with a similar convention for dotted spinor indices.